Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/publications.md

 **About Manuscripts**:

-There are 2 projects currently ongoing:
+There are 3 projects currently ongoing:
 1. DIAM: Drone-based Indoor Accessibility Mapping (advised by Prof. Jon E. Froehlich)
 2. A11yBLV: Making GAI Accessible to Blind and Low-Vision Users (advised by Prof. Jacob O. Wobbrock)
+3. AIEquityEngine: AI Pathway to Inclusive and Personalized Engineering Education (advised by Prof. Denise Wilson and Sep Makhsous)

 and 5 projects are under submission & review:
 1. Digital Biography of NSZTVR: Enhancing Intercultural Empathy (In Submission)